CaioBrighenti/nfl-draft-sentiment/README.md

 * [PFF_Moo](https://twitter.com/PFF_Moo) - For helping me with RShiny layout issues and getting team logos working
 * [Lee Sharpe](https://twitter.com/LeeSharpeNFL) - For providing team logos used
 * [StackOverflow](https://stackoverflow.com/questions/50042214/fill-a-polygon-with-gradient-scale-in-r) - Gauge plot code 100% lifted from this thread
+* [ArbitaryAnalytics](https://twitter.com/arbitanalytics) - For the idea to have a Goodell boo-meter